eurostat/eubd2023_docs/cloud-agnostic.md

 ![Secret](img/cag_secret.png)

-You can add also add additional secrets that you can use in the lauched services.
+You can add also add additional secrets that you can use in the launched services.